Bradford Hastings: Early life and education

 Hastings was born on December 13, 1919, in Garden City, New York, the son of the Reverend Alfred Abbott Hastings and Dorothy Quincy Turner.
 He was educated at the Trinity-Pawling School, before studying at the Union College from where he graduated with a Bachelor of Arts in 1941.
 On July 31, 1942, he married Virginia Floyd and together had four children.
 He then enrolled at the Virginia Theological Seminary from where he earned his Bachelor of Divinity in 1943.

 Ordained ministry

-Hastings was ordained deacon on September 26, 1943, in St Paul's Church, Troy, New York, by Bishop G. Ashton Oldham of Albany.
+Hastings was ordained deacon on September 26, 1943, in St Paul's Church in Troy, New York, by Bishop G. Ashton Oldham of Albany.
 He was then ordained priest in March 1944 by Bishop William Scarlett of Missouri.
 Between 1943 and 1946 he served as rector of St Paul's Church in Overland, Missouri.
 In 1946 he became rector of Trinity Church in Concord, Massachusetts.
 He then moved to Minnesota to become rector of Christ Church in Saint Paul, Minnesota and in 1954, he became rector of St Luke's Church in Minneapolis, Minnesota.
 In 1959 he became rector of All Saints Church in Worcester, Massachusetts.
 Between 1965 and 1981, he served as rector of Christ Church in Greenwich, Connecticut.